-The following table sets forth certain summary information in respect of the directors and executive officers of the GBR.
+The following table sets forth certain summary information in respect of the directors and executive officers of the GBR Joint Venture.

-Name, Province/State and Country of Residence Position with the GBR Joint Venture Principal Occupation Earl Ludlow Newfoundland and Labrador, Canada Director Corporate Director Brian Dalton Newfoundland and Labrador, Canada Director President and Chief Executive Officer of Altius Minerals and ARR Geoffrey Strong New York, New York Director Senior Partner, Co-Head Infrastructure and Natural Resources, Apollo Global Management Corinne Still New York, New York Director Principal at Apollo Global Management LLC Frank Getman Director and Chief President and Chief Executive Officer of GBR Portsmouth, New Hampshire Executive Officer Raymond Faust Portsmouth, New Hampshire Chief Financial Officer Chief Financial Officer of GBR
+Name, Province/State and Country of Residence Position with the GBR Joint Venture Principal Occupation Earl Ludlow Newfoundland and Labrador, Canada Director Corporate Director Brian Dalton Newfoundland and Labrador, Canada Director President and Chief Executive Officer of Altius Minerals and ARR Trevor Mills New York, New York Director Partner, Private Equity at Apollo Global Management Corinne Still Miami, Florida Director Partner, Infrastructure at Apollo Global Management Frank Getman Portsmouth, New Hampshire Director and Chief Executive Officer President and Chief Executive Officer of GBR Raymond Faust Portsmouth, New Hampshire Chief Financial Officer Chief Financial Officer of GBR

-As at the date hereof, the directors and executive officers of GBR, as a group, beneficially owned, directly or indirectly, or exercised control over, a total of 169,060 Common Shares, representing approximately 0.64% of the issued and outstanding Common Shares.
+As at the date hereof, the directors and executive officers of the GBR Joint Venture, as a group, beneficially owned, directly or indirectly, or exercised control over, a total of 173,475 Common Shares, representing approximately 0.56% of the issued and outstanding Common Shares.